abenson/hostkit/doc/capabilities.markdown

 # Notes

-¹ This may (read: will) require an implementation change to add subitems.
+¹ ~~This may (read: will) require an implementation change to add subitems.~~ Implementation now supports multiple levels of subitems.